DSCKGEC/AndroLearn/README.md

 We all know how Native Android Development is not very friendly for a beginner to learn .
 So to combat this problem (and as native android developers) we built AndroLearn.
 AndroLearn aims to be a handbook for beginners to get started with android dev enthusiasts.
 The app has the list of all inbuilt components as well an exhaustive lists of Third party libraries , their attributes (necessary and optional) and much more !

 ### How can this project help?
+The project contains 50+ Android Components and 3rd party libraries with their necessary and optional parameters.

 ### The idea

 ## Project structure

+* XML and Kotlin for the Frontend
+* Admin Webapp built with Flutter
+* Firebase as a backend

 ```